 Doing business in the 21st century means going digital.
 Whether you are a small business looking to do eCommerce or a service industry expert wanting to find more clients and reach a larger audience – with few exceptions, if you are not online, you are simply missing your market.

 Have you ever wondered how many internet users there are in the world?
-Well, according to research by Internet World Stats, there are 4,383,810,342 internet users globally.
+According to research by UK Web Host Review, there are 4.4 billion internet users globally.
 This should be reason enough for you to take your business online.

 Not convinced?
 Read on.
 There is an average of 40,000 Google searches every second.

 Establishing an online presence for your small business should be in every owner’s plan.
 It does not matter if your business is ‘traditional’ or not.
 There is so much gold online, and higher chances are that you’ll make more sales there.